 We recently drafted a piece for Wired on VPS Hosting trends (submitted but not yet published at this writing).
 One of the trends we discussed in the article is the transition from hard disk drives (HDD’s) to solid-state drives (SSD’s) by cloud service providers.
 Although this development is still in the “early adopter” phase, we expect SSD’s to become a standard expectation by the end of 2014.

 This article looks at studies and other resources that compare the SSD format to SATA (Serial Advanced Technology Attachment, the format of a traditional hard drive).
-By looking at various data, we can garner a better sense of why the solid state is the wave of the future for cloud environments.
+By looking at various data, we can better understand why the solid-state is the wave of the future for cloud environments.
 We’ve covered some of this terrain in the past in this blog, but this article represents a deeper dive into three main parameters: efficiency, upfront price, and total cost of ownership.

 Efficiency study – Adrian Otto / Tom’s Hardware

-Technology blogger Adrian Otto conducted analysis last year to determine whether solid state drives truly consume less power than their predecessors, HDD’s.
-Initially Otto was planning to test hundreds of hard drives himself.
-Instead, his research in the topic revealed that Tom’s Hardware has data on both types of drives, representing the expected electrical use for different processing categories.
+Technology blogger, Adrian Otto, conducted an analysis last year to determine whether solid-state drives truly consume less power than their predecessors, HDDs.
+Initially, Otto was planning to test hundreds of hard drives himself.
+Instead, his research on the topic revealed that Tom’s Hardware has data on both types of drives, representing the expected electrical use for different processing categories.
 The benchmarks listed for SSD and SATA include more than four dozen drives of each type.

-To better understand the efficiency of the two types of drives, Otto first averaged the energy consumption for SSD and SATA based on the type of work being performed by the server.
+To better understand the efficiency of the two types of drives, Otto first averaged the energy consumption for SSD and SATA based on the server’s type of work.